MLFBG/MachineLearningInFinance/README.md

 ## Contact

-Please feel free to contact us if you have any questions or require further information at: hachem@bramham-gardens.com
+Please feel free to contact us if you have any questions or require further information at: h.madmoun@imperial.ac.uk